Have you ever wondered who is a videographer and what he / she is doing? How to become a videographer and why can this job be amazing?

 - life events such as weddings, birthday parties, christening, bachelorette parties

-- commercials and training videos for a companies
+- commercials and training videos for a company

 - short films